bummzack/page-blocks/README.md

  - [GridField Extensions](https://github.com/ajshort/silverstripe-gridfieldextensions)

 #### Optional (for a better experience)
+These will be installed when installing the module via composer.

  - [SortableGridField](https://github.com/UndefinedOffset/SortableGridField) (allow content-block sorting)
  - [sortablefile](https://github.com/bummzack/sortablefile) (attach many images and sort them with drag'n'drop)
- - [Better Buttons for GridField](https://github.com/unclecheese/silverstripe-gridfield-betterbuttons) (better buttons in your gridfield records)
+ - [Better Buttons for GridField](https://github.com/unclecheese/silverstripe-gridfield-betterbuttons) (better buttons in your gridfield records.
+Allows you to save/publish directly within the blocks instead of using the bulk-manager actions).

 ## Installation